 Of course, there are other factors to consider when pricing your product, but using COGS as a starting point can help you make sure that your prices are both fair and profitable.

 Makers have a few different options regarding software that can help them track their COGS.
 One option is to use a spreadsheet, such as Microsoft Excel or Google Sheets.
 This method can be simple and straightforward, but it requires a LOT of manual data entry.

 If your costs change for one or more of your materials, then you’ll need to recalculate pretty much everything all over again - which can be quite a time sink.

 Another option is to use dedicated COGS tracking software, such as Craftybase.
 These programs automate much of the data entry process and generally offer more features than a spreadsheet, such as the ability to automatically track inventory levels, generate real time pricing guidance and generate reports.

 Ultimately, the best option for tracking COGS will depend on the needs of the individual seller however it is important to choose a solution that will grow with your business.

 Craftybase - pricing and COGS management software for small manufacturers

-Craftybase is a cloud-based pricing software solution that helps small manufacturers track their costs, calculate their COGS, and price their products for profit.
+Craftybase is a cloud-based COGS software solution that helps small manufacturers track their costs, calculate their COGS, and price their products for true profitability.